discos/doc/user/srt/source/Backend.rst

     > chooseBackend=BACKENDS/[bckname]

 where *bckname* is the name of the backend.
-At present, the only available choices are:
+The currently available choices are:

 	* TotalPower
 	* XBackends   (for the XARCOS spectrometer)
+	* Roach       (for SARDARA, the ROACH-based spectrometer)

 .. _total-power-focus-selector: